Early Years Curriculum Map Term 3

 Children will investigate different vehicles and their uses and will be encouraged to recognise the similarities and differences.
 Children will make links with occupations – driver, pilot, captain.

 Investigate different environments that the animals live in.
 Attempt to recreate them using junk modeling and create camouflage using various art techniques

-Children will learn the following vocabulary
+Students will cover the following topics:

 Expressive Arts and Design